PayFabric/APIs/Receivables/Sections/Objects/Payment.md

 ## Payment
-There are three Payment objects that represent a payment in the PayFabric Receivables website, PaymentPost, PaymentResponse, and PaymentPagingResponse.
+There are four Payment objects that represent a payment in the PayFabric Receivables website, PaymentPost, PaymentPatch, PaymentResponse, and PaymentPagingResponse.

 ## PaymentPost